ahuffman/ansible-aide/README.md

 The default settings will deploy all the same configuration options that come with a default aide.conf after installing the tool.

+**Note: This role has not been thoroughly tested on Debian or Ubuntu based systems.
+This Role may also function on some other Enterprise Linux based systems such as SLES and OEL.
+Please let me know if there are problems (or it works on a platform not currently mentioned in the Role's metadata) by opening an issue on the Github repository.
+Pull Requests and issue submissions are always welcomed, as we'll try and make this Role as cross platform as possible as requests come in.**

 ## Role Variables
 `aide_pkg`: aide                                         #override with a specific version if required